Tutoring & Therapy: How Success Coaching Fills The Gap between Tutoring and Therapy

 A therapist addresses family and personal dynamics in the context of emotional and psychological well-being.
 While counseling may refer to school as a discreet part of a young person’s life, they are not trained or equipped to work in the academic realm.
 When parents begin to see progress in their teenager’s schooling, they are flooded with relief.

-“Since my daughter’s started (with Beautiful Minds), she is more confident,” says Harlow Morgan, “And I find we can talk about her homework without the usual stress and defensiveness I’ve seen in the past.”
+“Since my daughter’s started (with Beautiful Minds), she is more confident,” says of the mom of one of our students, “And I find we can talk about her homework without the usual stress and defensiveness I’ve seen in the past.”

 Easing this stress can positively impact family relationships and dynamics.
 Once a parent and child can clearly see the path through high school and beyond, parents can breathe a sigh of relief.